 Are there any long-term habits to maintain VPN speed?

 Keep your devices, router firmware, and VPN app updated.
 Regularly review server choices, maintain a clean network environment, and use split tunneling strategically to balance speed and protection.
-Android auto not working with vpn heres how to fix it and practical tips for using VPNs with Android Auto
+What protocol does surfshark vpn use the ultimate guide 2026

 How often should I test speeds?